zonclayv/simple-blog/README.md

 # simple-blog
-It's simple example of using Spring Boot on backend and Angular 1 on frontend.
+It's a simple example of using Spring Boot and Angular.

 ## Tools:
 ##### Backend